 Student for a short time.
 Gamecock for a lifetime.

-This year’s recipient is Cindy A. Jackson, ’81 Bachelor of Science in Education, College of Education
+This year’s recipient is Sinclair E. Lewis ’81 Bachelor of Science in Education, College of Education

 The Distinguished Alumnus Award honors a graduate whose professional and personal life has exemplified dedication and excellence in leadership, citizenship and voluntarism while offering a lifetime of devotion to the University of South Carolina.

-This year’s recipient is Gerald W. Evans, Jr. ’81 Bachelor of Science in Business Administration, Darla Moore School of Business; ’83 Master of Business Administration, Darla Moore School of Business
+This year’s recipient is Dr. Gerald E. Harmon ’81 Bachelor of Science in Business Administration, Darla Moore School of Business; ’83 Master of Business Administration, Darla Moore School of Business

 The Outstanding Black Alumnus Award is presented to a graduate who has uniquely distinguished themselves in their professional career, shown remarkable leadership capabilities and positively impacted their community.

-This year’s recipient is Dr. Akil Ross, ’05 Master of Education, College of Education; '12 Doctorate of Education, College of Education
+This year’s recipient is Dr. Bambi W. Gaddist, ’05 Master of Education, College of Education; '12 Doctorate of Education, College of Education

 The Outstanding Young Alumnus Award honors a graduate under 40 who represents the breadth and scope of new talent, has achieved extraordinary success in a chosen profession and has significantly set themselves apart from their peers.

 This year’s recipient is James M. Landreth, ’16 Master of Engineering, College of Engineering and Computing